Mayeu/ansible-playbook-sensu-client/README.md

      |- sensu_client_cert.pem
      |- sensu_client_key.pem

-Please note that the `files` folder of this repository contains dummy certificate.
-You should **not** use them.
-Your certificate will get precedence over the ones of this role if put in your root `files` folder.

 ##Test

+To test it you will need this [RabbitMQ role](https://github.com/Mayeu/ansible-playbook-rabbitmq).
+And you need to put the associated certificates in your `files` folder (See the README).

 There is some really basic tests with the playbook.
-It just try to install rabbitmq in a vagrant VM.
+It just try to sensu-client in a vagrant VM.
 Just run:

     $ vagrant up